Lee Remick

-Lee Ann Remick (/ˈrɛmɪk/; December 14, 1935 – July 2, 1991) was an American actress and singer.
+Lee Ann Remick (/ˈrɛmɪk/; December 14, 1935 – July 2, 1991) was an American actress.
 She was nominated for the Academy Award for Best Actress for the film Days of Wine and Roses (1962) and was nominated for the Tony Award for Best Actress in a Play for her role in Wait Until Dark (1966) in addition to earning seven Emmy Award nominations.

 Remick made her film debut in A Face in the Crowd (1957).
 Some of her other notable film roles include Anatomy of a Murder (1959), Wild River (1960), Days of Wine and Roses (1962), No Way to Treat a Lady (1968), The Detective (1968), The Omen (1976), and The Europeans (1979).

 Remick won a Golden Globe Award for Best Actress for the TV film The Blue Knight (1973), and for playing the title role in the miniseries Jennie: Lady Randolph Churchill (1974).
 For the latter role, she won the BAFTA TV Award for Best Actress.
 In April 1991, she received a star on the Hollywood Walk of Fame.

 Early life

 Remick was born in Quincy, Massachusetts, the daughter of Gertrude Margaret (two sources say Patricia) (née Waldo), an actress, and Francis Edwin "Frank" Remick, who owned a department store.
 She had one older brother, Bruce.
 One of her maternal great-grandmothers, Eliza Duffield, was a preacher born in England.

-Remick attended the Swoboda School of Dance and The Hewitt School.
+Remick attended the Swoboda School of Dance and the Hewitt School.

 Career

 Broadway and television

 Remick made her Broadway theatre debut, age 18, in the 1953 production Be Your Age.
-She began guest starring on episodes of TV anthology series such as Armstrong Circle Theatre, Studio One in Hollywood, Robert Montgomery Presents, Kraft Television Theatre and Playhouse 90.
+She began guest-starring on episodes of TV anthology series such as Armstrong Circle Theatre, Studio One in Hollywood, Robert Montgomery Presents, Kraft Television Theatre, and Playhouse 90.

 Early films

 Remick made her film debut in Elia Kazan's A Face in the Crowd (1957).
-While filming the movie in Arkansas, Remick lived with a local family and practiced baton twirling so that she would be believable as the teenager who wins the attention of Lonesome Rhodes (played by Andy Griffith).
+While filming the movie in Arkansas, Remick lived with a local family and practiced baton twirling, so that she would be believable as the teenager who wins the attention of Lonesome Rhodes (played by Andy Griffith).

-After appearing as Eula Varner, the hot-blooded daughter-in-law of Will Varner (Orson Welles) in The Long, Hot Summer (1958), she appeared in These Thousand Hills (1959) as a dance hall girl, both for 20th Century Fox.
+After appearing as Eula Varner, the hot-blooded daughter-in-law of Will Varner (Orson Welles) in The Long, Hot Summer (1958), she appeared in These Thousand Hills (1959) as a dance-hall girl, both for 20th Century Fox.